grahambates/uae-dap/README.md

 # UAE Debug Adapter Protocol

-## This is a work in progress trying to transform gigabates' uae-dap into a mame m68k debug adapter.
+## This is a work in progress trying to transform Graham Bates' [uae-dap](https://github.com/grahambates/uae-dap) into a mame m68k debug adapter.

 Compatibility with UAE is compromised in some cases.. you have been warned!